automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gobiceratops.md

 # Gobiceratops
-## Description: This ceratopsian's tiny skull was found in the Gobi Desert.
+## This ceratopsian's tiny skull was found in the Gobi Desert.